Classic British Motor Racing: Development

 Minneapolis-based publisher/developer Bold Games partnered with England's Data Design Interactive to distribute and publish ten casual Wii titles, with Classic British Motor Racing as one of them.
 Paul Rinde, CEO of Bold Games parent company Destineer, said that he was thrilled to be working with Data Design Interactive as their entry into the Wii casual games market.
 Stewart Green, president of Data Design Interactive, was very pleased to be working with Bold Games, and was happy to have their "titles as the starting point for its entry into this exciting market sector".
 The first titles from the Bold Games/DDI partnership were scheduled to be in stores by the end of the year 2007.

 The developer licensed 13 classic British cars, and 6 tracks from the British Isles.
 Like all games developed by Data Design, it was created using the 'Game Orientated Development System' (or G.O.D.S.) engine.
 The engine was developed to produce the game for multiple systems.

 Reception

 Like many Data Design Interactive games, the Wii version received negative reviews from critics.
 The Wii version currently holds a score of 35.50%.
 IGN gave the Wii version a 2.1 out of ten and criticised the gameplay problems, awful graphics, and for only having one song that loops.
-Cheat Code Central's Amanda L. Kondolojy gave the game a 2.5/5, and stated it was "best to Leave the British Classics in the Past".
 The PlayStation 2 version also received negative reviews.
 It currently holds a score of 35% on GameRankings, in respective to the Wii version.